Jarnail Singh Bhindranwale: Death

 In June 1984, after the negotiations, Prime Minister of India Indira Gandhi ordered Operation Blue Star, an Indian Army operation carried out between 1 and 8 June 1984, to remove Bhindranwale and his armed militants from the buildings of the Harmandir Sahib complex in Amritsar, Punjab.
 Bhindranwale was killed in the operation.
 Army officers and soldiers commented on 'the courage and commitment' of the followers of Bhindranwale who died in action; General J. S. Aurora, who had been the commanding officer of two of the operation's commanding officers, would admit that the militants had "taken every advantage of their defensive positions, and fought valiantly and skillfully."
+Bhindranwale had been wounded in his abdomen and the right-side of his face.

 Army action in the Punjab, which had been discussed as early as December 1983 to consolidate Hindu votes for Congress, began on 3 June, the day of Longowal's planned morcha.
 Punjab's borders were sealed off and intrastate movement was disabled by the troop presence, with the water and electricity supply to the Golden Temple cut off.
 Exploratory fire was attempted on 4 June, with army commandos and CS gas proving ineffective on 5 June.
 The use of tanks on the complex began on 6 June, with tanks, helicopters, and other means used to deter the thousands of upset villagers attempting to gather in Amritsar, along with any other attempted gathering at over 125 other gurdwaras which had been taken over preemptively by the state.
 The main action was concluded by 6 June, in which a large number of pilgrims, including women and children, had been killed, and young men shot, by incensed troops who had entered the complex, with their hands tied back with their own turbans, with others dying of suffocation in the guest rooms set up as detainment camps.
 The operation resulted in 700 army casualties and 5,000 civilian deaths.

 According to Lieutenant General Kuldip Singh Brar, who commanded the operation, the body of Bhindranwale was identified by a number of agencies, including the police, the Intelligence Bureau and militants in the Army's custody.
 Bhindranwale's brother also identified Bhindranwale's body.
 Pictures of what appear to be Bhindranwale's body have been published in at least two widely circulated books, Tragedy of Punjab: Operation Bluestar and After and Amritsar: Mrs Gandhi's Last Battle.
 BBC correspondent Mark Tully also reported seeing Bhindranwale's body during his funeral.
+According to Radhika Chopa, a photograph of Bhindranwale's body posed in shav asana is present in the collection of the Sikh Reference Library, with the face of the figure being obscured.
+The body of Bhindranwale was treated with respect by General Brar, being covered with a sheet and cremated.

 In 2016, The Week quoted former members of the confidential Special Group (SG) of India's Research and Analysis Wing as stating that SG had killed Bhindranwale using AK-47 rifles during Operation Blue Star, despite the Para SF claiming responsibility for it.